 Being a little over $200, the 30MP CORE comes with a couple of some handy features to make it worth being one of the more expensive models on this list.
 Utilizing an incredibly useful LCD screen with a full colour display, you can easily review footage on-site without the need of your laptop or computer.

 Like all trail cameras, this bushnell requires a couple pairs of AA batteries to power up.
 However, this model features solar panel functionality, meaning you can leave the 30MP CORE to charge in the daytime, leaving for longer periods of recording.
+This is especially helpful for hunting, where you should avoid trips to the game cam location as much as possible.

 There are four versions of the Bushnell CORE, but each does more than enough to get the job done.
 While the ‘no glow’ versions are the right choice if you want to hook one up for security around your home, the ‘low glow’ variety are still perfect for capturing natural footage.